-The applicant has demonstrated the ability to achieve compliance with all applicable air quality rules and regulations.
+The facility was constructed as described in the permit application.
 Ambient air quality standards are not threatened at this site.
-There are no active Air Quality compliance or enforcement issues concerning this facility.
-Issuance of this construction permit is recommended, contingent on public and EPA review.
+There are no active Air Quality compliance or enforcement issues that would affect issuance of the permit renewal.
+Issuance of the permit is recommended, contingent on public and EPA review.